arthur-eudeline/build-kit/README.md

 npm i --save-dev build-kit
 ```

-Next, you should check [documention of each module](./docs/index.md) you want to use individually.
+Next, you should check [documentation of each module](https://github.com/arthur-eudeline/build-kit/docs/index.md) you want to use individually.

 You can also run tests by running the following command in the project